scribu/wp-query-multiple-taxonomies/readme.txt

 Try the [Simple Taxonomies](http://wordpress.org/extend/plugins/simple-taxonomies) plugin.

-= Can I display the drilldown in a template instead of using the widget? =
+= Is there a template tag I can use instead of widgets? =

 You can use [the_widget()](http://codex.wordpress.org/Function_Reference/the_widget), like so: